Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Additional experiments

 \subsection{Quantitative results on ScanNet}

 \cref{tab:s2c_results} shows quantitative comparison between ROCA, DiffCAD and ours on the proposed evaluation set.
+Following prior work~\cite{gumeli2022roca, sparc, gao2023diffcad}, we report the object alignment accuracy where a CAD model is considered correctly aligned if the translation error $\leq 20$cm, the geodesic rotation error $\leq 20^{\circ}$, and the scale ratio $\leq 20\%$.
 We note that ROCA is trained end-to-end using imperfect Scan2CAD annotations and DiffCAD is trained on the synthetic data per category.
 Both ROCA and DiffCAD cannot generalize to unseen objects during training (indicated as gray-colored numbers).
 Our zero-shot method achieves competitive performance against DiffCAD that further exhibits performance degradation under the probabilistic setting due to the partial observations of commonly occluded objects. \cref{fig:s2c_eval_diff} visually shows differences between ground-truth evaluation sets used in DiffCAD, ROCA and ours.